ericgj/ing/README.md

 ### Built-in commands

 Ing has some built-in commands.
-These are still being implemented, but you can see what they are so far with `ing list`.
+These are still being implemented, but you can see what they are so far with `ing list -n ing:commands`.

 The most significant subcommand is `generate` or `g`, which simplifies a common and familiar use-case (at the expense of some file-